Thai Food Made Easy | Pulled Pork In Chinese Spices

 There are two ways to serve Pulled Pork In Chinese Spices

-1) My daughter loves it in Brioche bun, watercress and rocket salad .
+1) My daughter loves it in a Brioche bun, with watercress and rocket salad.

 pulled-pork-in-chinese-spices-02